aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

           o andy, bob, chris
     * everyone:
           o andy, bob, chris, dave, ellen, frank, gina

-3. Group Setup:
-   Create a new group called customer and then assign users to that group as follows:

     * customer:
           o chris, ellen

-4. On Access Manager admin console, create the following URL Policies:
+3. On Access Manager admin console, create the following URL Policies:
    In the following URLs, replace the <hostname> and <port> with the actual fully qualified host name and port on which the sample application will be running.